Galileo88/Galileos-Planet-Pack/README.md

 **Known Issues**

 * Clouds do not show up in main menu.
-Just a small bug with Kopernicus.. not a big deal.
+Just a small bug with Kopernicus. not a big deal.
 Nothing is broken.

 * Scatterer does not show in main menu or in tracking station.
 Again, normal.
 Nothing is broken.

+* Floodlights only show up on launch pad, not in KSC scene

-* Mac and Linux Version uses quite a bit of ram (about 3gbs). its either this, or have pinstripey planets and not be able to use this planet pack.. sorry.
+* Mac and Linux Version uses quite a bit of ram (about 3gbs).
+Its either this, or have pinstripey planets and not be able to use this planet pack.
+Sorry.

 * Running game in dx11 causes terrain textures to be pinstriped.